Invarion/invarion-docs/docs/rapid-plan/5. RapidPlan Basics/Signs are just Groups too.md

 sidebar_position: 29

 ---
-# Signs are just Groups too...
+# Signs are like groups

 Every sign in RapidPlan is made of a group of primitive objects - the most simple of which consist purely of a colored rectangle or square with text.
 These can be edited using the techniques shown above to create new signs.